gallexi/darray/README.md

 // do some stuff...
 // ...
 // then...
-// Add one to each element in darr. da_foreach(darr, int, iter)
+// add one to each element in darr da_foreach(darr, int, iter)
 {
     *iter += 1;